sanjos30/sanjos30.github.io/_posts/2018-05-26-data-driven-testing-using-soapui-part1.md

 layout: post
 title: Data driven testing using SOAP-UI
 category: Automation
-excerpt: Guide on how to use.
+excerpt: Guide on how to use
 ---

-The key challenges with testing web-services or API in a SDLC is how to test a service across different environments, which usually have different test-data, different endpoints etc.
+## Background

+Some of the key challenges during testing a web-service or an API are listed below:

+ - Back-end availability - This generally happens when your service code  is ready but the back-end isn't.
+In such cases, you will generally mock your back-end.
+ - Different data across environments - This is a common pain point that I hear most of the time.
+This post will try to address this issue using SOAPUI
+ - Different URLs across environments - Although test cases aren't directly related to a target environment(generally), but test data and API urls are directly related to environment.
+In this post, I'll be talking more about these two pain points.
+Keep reading !

 In this post, I&#39;ll talk to you on how to use SOAPUI to perform dynamic data driven web service or API testing.
 In this example, I&#39;ll test a very simple web-service that returns details of a customer, given a valid customer Id.